-NEC s in scope of the SMR potentially accountable Executive SMFs potentially accountable • A Skilled Persons Review reveals that a firm's Risk Committee has not advised the Board on the firm's risk appetite nor assisted it in overseeing the implementation of the firm's risk strategy by executive management in contravention of Risk Control 3.1(2).
-In this situation, the PRA might primarily consider whether there could be grounds to sanction the Chair of the Risk Committee.
-A firm breaches its capital requirements as a result of a major loss in a key business unit that has repeatedly breached its risk limits.
+NEDs in scope of the SMR potentially accountable

+Executive SMFs potentially accountable

+- A Skilled Persons Review reveals that a firm's Risk Committee has not advised the Board on the firm's risk appetite nor assisted it in overseeing the implementation of the firm's risk strategy by executive management in contravention of Risk Control 3.1(2).
+In this situation, the PRA might primarily consider whether there could be grounds to sanction the Chair of the Risk Committee. - During a Board Effectiveness Review, the PRA discovers that the Remuneration Committee has failed to prepare any decisions regarding remuneration for consideration and decision by the Board.
+In this situation, the PRA may consider whether there could be grounds to sanction the Chair of the Remuneration Committee. - A firm's Chair and NEDs in scope of the SMR have serious concerns about an overly dominant CEO.
+These concerns are not addressed, recorded or discussed by the Board or with PRA or FCA supervisors. - A firm breaches its capital requirements as a result of a major loss in a key business unit that has repeatedly breached its risk limits.
 The risk limits were discussed and set by the Risk Committee and the Board.
 In this situation, the PRA might primarily consider whether there are grounds to sanction the appropriate executive Senior Managers, including Heads of the Key Business Areas and the Chief Risk Officer.
-If, however, the breaches are reported to the Board and/or the Risk Committee, the PRA may / e • During a Board Effectiveness Review, the PRA discovers that the Remuneration Committee has failed to prepare any decisions regarding also enquire whether the Board/ Risk Committee discussed them and made any recommendations. remuneration for consideration and decision by the Board.
-In this situation, the PRA may consider whether there could be grounds to sanction the Chair of the Remuneration Committee.
-In an attempt to obtain Board approval for a new, riskier, lending strategy, a firm's senior executives submit incomplete and misleading management information to the Board which significantly downplays the risks of such a strategy.
-The CEO also 0 • A firm's Chairman and NEDs in scope of the SMR have serious concerns about an overly dominant CEO.
-These concerns are not addressed, recorded or discussed by the Board or with PRA or FCA supervisors. suppresses any negative or questioning advice on this issue, and consequently the board approves the strategy which, six months later, causes the firm to breach a number in the Risk Control section of the PRA Rulebook.

-• A firm's management fails to monitor the provision of services by a third party under an outsourcing agreement resulting in an operational risk crystallising in breach of Outsourcing 2.1 in the PRA rulebook.

-2.33 The role of the Chairman is integral to firms' safety and soundness.
+If, however, the breaches are reported to the Board and/or the Risk Committee, the PRA may also enquire whether the Board/ Risk Committee discussed them and made any recommendations. - In an attempt to obtain Board approval for a new, riskier, lending strategy, a firm's senior executives submit incomplete and misleading management information to the Board which significantly downplays the risks of such a strategy.
+The CEO also suppresses any negative or questioning advice on this issue, and consequently the board approves the strategy which, six months later, causes the firm to breach a number in the Risk Control section of the PRA Rulebook. - A firm's management fails to monitor the provision of services by a third party under an outsourcing agreement resulting in an operational risk crystallising in breach of Outsourcing 2.1 in the PRA rulebook. - 2.33 The role of the Chair is integral to firms' safety and soundness.
 Consequently, the PRA expects Chairmen to: